What internet speed do I need for streaming?

 1500 Mbps - 1000 Mbps

 Internet speeds that fall under this range are known as Gigabit speeds.
-Gigabit speeds offer a large download and upload bandwidth for data-intensive tasks and support households with multiple internet users simultaneously.
+Gigabit speeds deliver high download and upload speeds and bandwidth capacity for data-intensive tasks, making it easy to support households with multiple internet users simultaneously.

 In a household with six people using the internet simultaneously, a Gigabit speed connection can facilitate tasks such as: